 From Audacity Manual

 Section What it controls Devices Choose audio host, playback and recording devices and recording channels.
 Playback Length of previews for cuts and effects; playback seek times.
 Recording Settings for playthrough, latency and Sound Activated Recording.
 Quality Choose sample rate, sample format and options for rate and format conversion.
 Interface Interface behaviors, dB display range, choose language and location of Manual, show initial "Help" dialog.
 Tracks Tracks display and behavior; behavior of the Solo button.
 Import / Export Importing: if uncompressed audio is copied into projects or read directly, if tracks are normalized.
 Exporting: how audio is mixed, if Metadata Editor appears, content of Allegro exports.
 Extended Import Specify different importers to open specific audio file extensions.
 Projects Whether to copy in dependent audio files when saving projects, or ask.
 Libraries Download and locate the optional LAME and FFmpeg libraries.
 Spectrograms Settings for presentation of spectrograms in the audio track.
 Directories Sets the location of the temporary files directory and displays how much space is available on that drive.
 Warnings Warn or not when disk space is low on startup, when saving projects, mixing down or importing uncompressed audio files.
-Effects Enable or disable effects by type: LADSPA, LV2, Nyquist, VAMP, Audio Units, VST.
-Control display of Audio Units and VST effects.
+Effects Enable or disable effects by type: LADSPA, LV2, Nyquist, VAMP, VST, Audio Units.
+Sort or group effects.
+Check for updated plugins or rescan all plugins.
 Keyboard List, search for and set keyboard shortcuts for commands.
 Mouse Mouse shortcuts for commands.

 Audacity Preferences are stored in a configuration file called audacity.cfg.
-It is a text file saved on each clean exit of Audacity and can be edited with any text editor.
-The file is stored inside Audacity's folder for application data:
+It is a text file which saves all your settings when you exit Audacity normally.
+The audacity.cfg file can be edited with any text editor and changes to it can be saved if Audacity is already closed.
+You can find audacity.cfg inside Audacity's folder for application data as follows.

 - Windows XP: Documents and Settings\<user name>\Application Data\Audacity